FabricioAllves/FabricioAllves/README.md

 ## 💡 About me:
-*I am a tall, self-taught young man passionate about software development.
-As a FrontEnd developer, developing mobile applications with React Native, I strive every day to learn and keep myself updated on new advancements in technology.*
+*I am a self-taught young person passionate about software development.
+As a FrontEnd developer, delivering mobile applications with React Native, I seek to learn daily and stay updated on new advances in technology..*

 - 🤔 *I love helping!
 If you have any questions, make sure you're connected with me*
 - 📫 *Call me on Linkedin!* <a href="https://www.linkedin.com/in/fabricio-henrique-a56310170/">HERE</a>